- Clinical science

 - Noninflammatory vasculopathy: underlying mechanism for many of the more severe disease features such as CAD, pulmonary artery hypertension, and renal crisis

-- Thickening and hardening of the skin
+- Thickening and hardening of the skin (skin appears smooth and shiny)

 - Depigmentation of the skin with sparing of perifollicular pigmentation (salt-and-pepper appearance)